 Study in Washington, D.C.

 How would you like to spend a semester interning in the White House or State Department or any one of more than 100 congressional offices?
 Or how about spending your summer hearing presentations from Congressman James Sensenbrenner and Speaker of the House of Represenatives Paul Ryan?

 Depending on your major and interests, you can tailor your experience to focus on what matters to you.
 Communication students have worked in congressional press offices, biomedical science and engineering students have conducted research in the FDA's Office of Science and Engineering Laboratories, business students have witnessed policy-making on Capitol Hill, and nursing students have worked with congressional health policy advisers.
 And that's just to name a few of the places our students have worked.

 There's no substitute for observing and participating in the political process firsthand.
 As an intern, you'll work closely with members of Congress and their staffs, as well as civil servants in various executive branch agencies.
 Internships often lead to opportunities after students' time in Washington, D.C., ends.
 Dozens of students — because of their experience and connections — have joined congressional staffs, campaigns, and the offices of interest groups and lobbying firms.
 The market is competitive for these types of positions, so internship experience is invaluable.

-Plus, you'll get to experience our nation's capitol — a living history book of monuments and world-class museums.
+Plus, you'll get to experience our nation's capital — a living history book of monuments and world-class museums.